coughingmouse/mau5su5-Romanization/README.md

 ## Description

-There's bopomofo which makes great use of the Chinese phonology, but there's no equivalent form in latin alphabet!
+There's bopomofo which makes great use of the Chinese phonology, but there's no equivalent romanization!
 So here I give a demonstration of a system that should do just that.

 ## Demonstration